usnistgov/ngx-globus-sdk/README.md

 ```

 where:

- - `clientId`, and `clientSecret` are provided by Globus when first registering and creating the app. **These should be hidden in env variables**.
+* `clientId`, and `clientSecret` are provided by Globus when first registering and creating the app. **These should be hidden in env variables**.
- - `redirectUrl` is the url to redirect the user to after a login.
+* `redirectUrl` is the url to redirect the user to after a login.
 This is specified by the app developer during app creation and registration.
- - `scope` the scopes that the app has access to.
+* `scope` the scopes that the app has access to.
 Defaults to "openid profile email".
- - `authorizeUrl` is the OAuth2 authorization endpoint.
+* `authorizeUrl` is the OAuth2 authorization endpoint.
 Defaults to "https://auth.globus.org/v2/oauth2/authorize".
- - `tokenUrl` is the endpoint used to exchange an authorization code for an access token.
+* `tokenUrl` is the endpoint used to exchange an authorization code for an access token.
 Defaults to "https://auth.globus.org/v2/oauth2/token".

+## Known issues

+* Download from Globus using https is not working.
+This might not be supported by Globus.
+To check.

 ## Contributing